*Please Note* These FAQ's are general guidelines. Specific requirements are listed in the EMS department student handbooks.

 -Your clinical book has a section on the back that tells the preceptor what lab skills you have completed

-PLEASE NOTE: You are a Paramedic student ONLY when doing clinicals - not 24/7.
+PLEASE NOTE: You are an EMT or Paramedic student ONLY when doing clinicals - not 24/7.

 How do I sign in?